Night Mare: Plot

 Arnolde begins laying plans for his successor, and he interprets Xanthian law to his advantage.
 The law states that the king must be a Magician but had no precedence on whether the king had to be human or what sex.
 Arnolde states that a Sorceress is simply a female Magician, and that the law does not prohibit a woman from becoming king.
 He selects Queen Iris to be his successor, and he proclaims her daughter Irene to be a full Sorceress, thus establishing who would be the seventh and eights kings after him.
 Arnolde then instructs Imbri to report to the Night Stallion with an update.

-King Arnolde, realising that the previous king's condition is similar to that of a person trapped by the hypno gourd, sends Imbri through, to the Night Stallion's dimension, to see if the missing Kings are within.
+King Arnolde, realising that the previous kings' condition is similar to that of a person trapped by the hypnogourd, sends Imbri through to the Night Stallion's dimension to see if the missing Kings are within.
 Upon arrival, Imbri is amazed to learn that all five of the bewitched kings are present in the gourd.
 They surmise that the Horseman's magic talent is to connect a person's line of sight to another object, and that he has used this ability to make them all see into a hypnogourd, trapping their souls inside.

 Imbri brings this news to Castle Roogna, and eventually brings Princess Irene to the gourd to visit her new husband Dor, taken from her after their nuptials.
 Shortly after the pair return to Castle Roogna, Arnolde is taken by the Horseman, and Queen Iris becomes King Iris, the first female king.

 Iris uses her talent of illusion to inflict massive casualties on the Punic horde, who are now marching on Castle Roogna under the command of the Horseman.
-She briefly forms an image of her own face in front of the Horseman to mock him, whereupon he simply uses his talent to enscroll her.
+She briefly forms an image of her own face in front of the Horseman to mock him, whereupon he simply uses his talent to ensorcell her.
 Princess Irene becomes king of Xanth next, and she identifies Chameleon as the next king, stating that, although Chameleon does not have Magician-Caliber talent, she would be the best option for king because she is in her ugly, but extremely intelligent phase.